 The Bull Market Just Turned Eight.
 What Now?

-Eight years ago this week, President Barack Obama gave investors a surprisingly hot trading tip.
+Eight years ago last week, President Barack Obama gave investors a surprisingly hot trading tip.
 In office less than two months, he commented that we were at "the point where buying stocks is a potentially good deal if you've got a long-term perspective."

-Eight years ago this week, President Barack Obama gave investors a surprisingly hot trading tip.
+Eight years ago last week, President Barack Obama gave investors a surprisingly hot trading tip.
 In office less than two months, he commented that we were at “the point where buying stocks is a potentially good deal if you’ve got a long-term perspective.”

 Obama couldn’t have known then how accurate his call was.
 The market found a bottom that very week, and investors who took the president’s advice managed to get in on the absolute ground floor.